MMN 038: Non-Suicidal Self-Injury – with Lori Vann

 On this episode of the Make a Mental Note podcast, Lori Vann, a licensed professional counselor-supervisor, discusses the nature of non-suicidal self-injury, reasons why people engage in this practice, and how they can use more adaptive methods of dealing with distressing feelings.
 Give it a listen and find out why this episode is worthy of a mental note!

-Lori Vann interview (click on Lori’s name)
+Lori Vann interview (click on Lori’s name to listen to interview)